e-mo/rfm69_rp2040/README.md

 [RFM69HCW Datasheet](https://cdn.sparkfun.com/datasheets/Wireless/General/RFM69HCW-V1.1.pdf)

 ---
-If you need help or have a suggestion of any kind (please contribute!), contact me:
+If you need help or have a suggestion/question of any kind, contact me:
 <emorse@tech.dev>